Lamont Roach Jr.: Roach vs. Cruz

-On October 3, 2025, Premier Boxing Champions announced that Isaac “Pitbull” Cruz (28-3-1, 18 KOs) would defend his interim WBC super lightweight title against Roach on December 6, to be broadcast on Prime Video PPV from the Frost Bank Center in San Antonio, Texas.
+On October 3, 2025, Premier Boxing Champions announced that Isaac “Pitbull” Cruz (28–3–1, 18 KOs) would defend his interim WBC super lightweight title against Roach on December 6, to be broadcast on Prime Video PPV from the Frost Bank Center in San Antonio, Texas.
 The fight was originally planned a month prior.
-In a press release, Sean Gibbons stated, “We hoped for Gervonta, but this is a better fight against the guy in Lamont Roach who the fans and everyone but the New York state boxing commission believe beat Gervonta Davis.
+In a press release, Sean Gibbons stated, “We hoped for Gervonta, but this is a better fight against the guy in Lamont Roach who the fans and everyone but the New York State Boxing Commission believe beat Gervonta Davis.
 We know Roach wants to bang, and Cruz only knows one way to fight.
 You want fights where you know the fans will be fine spending their money for it, and this is absolutely a fight you’d be happy to pay for … San Antonio is getting a serious gift from boxing for Christmas.”
 Cruz sought to reinforce his position as a prominent figure in Mexican boxing, particularly in light of Canelo Álvarez's recent loss.
-Roach was favored to win the fight, being listed as a 2-1 by DraftKings.
+Roach was favored to win the fight, being listed as a 2-to-1 favorite by DraftKings.
 He recognized Cruz's strengths but was confident that his adaptable fighting style would effectively counter Cruz's persistent pressure and power, and he intended to "dominate" the fight.
+The WBA stated they would allow Roach to enter the ring as the WBA super featherweight champion, he would however be stripped immediately after the opening bell, elevating James 'Jazza' Dickens to full championship status.